archive/github-actions-slack/README.md

 - `slack-bot-user-oauth-access-token` - `SLACK_BOT_USER_OAUTH_ACCESS_TOKEN` secret

-- `slack-channel` - The channel where you want the message
+- `slack-channel` - The channel where you want the message.
+You can find the channel id in the response payload after sending a message

 - `slack-emoji-name` - The name of the emoji to send (e.g. "fire"/"thumbsup")

 - `slack-message-timestamp` - The unique ts/timestamp of the message you want to react to.
-You can find the timestamp in the response payload after sending a message (TBD)
+You can find the timestamp in the response payload after sending a message

 **Result / return value**